-Lamb Vindaloo also calleed Mutton Vindaloo in India is a spicy, sweet, and tangy Indian(Goan) restaurant-style mutton recipe that has its influence from Portuguese.
+Lamb Vindaloo also called Mutton Vindaloo in India is a spicy, sweet, and tangy Indian(Goan) restaurant-style mutton recipe that has its influence from Portuguese.
 It is traditionally prepared with tender lamb/goat meat that is marinated and simmered in a special vindaloo sauce, and the same way Chicken Vindaloo and Shrimp Vindaloo are also prepared.
 Basically, the word Vindaloo refers to meat marinated in red wine and garlic.

 The post I have shared here explains how to make a lamb vindaloo easily at home with easy step-by-step written and video instructions.
 It is a perfect gluten-free, and paleo-friendly dish that pairs great with rice, naan, roti, or most Indian flatbread for your lunch and dinner.
 And the bonus is lamb vindaloo can be made easily either on the stovetop, slow cooker, or instant pot.

 What is Lamb Vindaloo?

 Vindaloo is a popular Goan cuisine dish derived from Portuguese Carne de vinha d'alhos which means meat in wine and garlic.
 In the olden days, the Portuguese sailors preserved their raw meat in containers carrying red wine and garlic.
 It is also one of the ancient techniques to preserve, tenderize and flavor up the meat.

-Thus this technique was modified by Goan chefs replacing wine with vinegar and other spices to flavor up the dish.
+Thus, Goan chefs modified this technique replacing wine with vinegar and other spices to flavor up the dish.
 The dish that was introduced was later known as Vindaloo.
 Usually, the traditional vindaloo is prepared with pork meat, not chicken or lamb meat.

 This fiery red spicy curry is prepared with a special masala paste that makes the dish delicious and appetizing.
 It is also one of the popular curries in most Indian restaurants across the globe.